vmware-archive/pop/doc/source/topics/proc.rst

 .. code-block:: python

-    await hub.proc.init.pool(3, 'Workers')
+    await hub.proc.init.pool(3, 'Workers', sock_dir='/tmp')

-You now have a worker pool named `Workers` with 3 processes.
+You now have a worker pool named `Workers` with 3 processes and the unix sockets for communication will be placed in the `/tmp` directory.

 Before sending function calls to the pool add a new subsystem to the workers.
 Remember that these processes are not forks, they need to have the subsystems